Mastering the intervalometer for successful photos

 Stabilize your camera

-Make sure your setup is stable and secure before starting your sequence.
+Ensure that your setup is stable and secure before starting your sequence.

-Regularly check the progress of the sequence
+Regularly check the smooth running of the sequence

 By following these tips and mastering the different parameters of your intervalometer, you will be able to create stunning time lapses with your camera and capture unique and original images.